Campfire & Company

-A new community of creative business will occupy a restored 400 Granby Street as a “campus” for creators and technology innovators, coming in 2021.
+A new community of creative business now occupies a restored department store at 400 Granby Street as a “campus” for creators and technology innovators, co-designed with Campfire & Co.

-The four-story office “campus” is called Assembly, it is “a space designed to connect ideas and the people who make them,” according to the Assembly website.
-Drew Ungvarsky, CEO of GROW, a digital innovation agency said, “As we considered GROW’s expansion, we thought to align to a broader purpose: strengthen our city, advance our industry and plant a flag for our community that no one can miss.”
+The five-story office “campus” is called Assembly.
+It is “a space designed to connect ideas and the people who make them,” according to Drew Ungvarsky, CEO of GROW, a digital innovation agency and an anchor tenant.
+“As we considered GROW’s expansion, we thought to align to a broader purpose: strengthen our city, advance our industry and plant a flag for our community that no one can miss.”

-Assembly is occupying three historic buildings on Granby, the Ames & Brownley, c.
-1919, which became Rice’s Department Store; Sears & Roebuck and an adjacent warehouse.
-Since 1992, the buildings have accommodated multiple City departments, which are being relocated.
+Assembly actually occupies three historic buildings on Granby, the Ames & Brownley, c.
+1919, which became Rice’s Department Store; Sears & Roebuck, and an adjacent warehouse.
+Since 1992, the buildings have accommodated multiple City departments, which were relocated.

-Assembly will be packed full of shared amenities.
+Assembly is packed full of over 15,000 s.f. of shared amenities.
 A central atrium in space previously belonging to an historic elevator, links the floors and rooftop deck and penthouse, along with gathering spaces and casual work areas.
-Also included are an event space, a large conference room that can be scheduled by any of the users, wellness space, podcast recording room, game room, bike share and bike storage.
-These shared spaces will create a great experience for Assembly “residents.”
-Seating at outdoor tables along Granby Street will allow the public to glimpse the energy and creativity within.
+Also included are an event space, a large conference room that can be scheduled by any of the users, a mother’s room, wellness space, recording studio, game room, bike share and bike storage.
+These shared spaces will create a great shared experience for Assembly “residents.”

-The project will be completed in two phases, beginning with the Ames & Brownley building, 50,000 SF on Granby Street, Phase 2 is the Sears buildings, 53,000 SF, facing Freemason Street and Monticello Avenue.
+Phase 2 of the project is the renovation of the Sears buildings, 53,000 SF, facing Freemason Street and Monticello Avenue.
 The intent is to offer world-class design to enable collaboration, shared resources and programming.